 If you absolutely want a beautiful guitar and are willing to upgrade later, or aren’t sure if guitar-playing is for you, the Les Paul Studio LT will be a great purchase for you.
 You will have to do the neck adjustments and string swaps, which, to be honest, you would have to do on just about any guitar in the price range of the cheapest guitars with decent playability.

 Still, if you would like to look for an alternative, I would suggest looking at the Fender Squier Affinity Stratocaster.
+And check out our nice post on the best guitar accessories, we’ve listed lots of free things that will improve your playing as well!

 Who is the Les Paul Studio LT for?